albar965/littlenavmap-manual/src/en/NAVDATA.rst

 Limitations in this mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- *Little Navmap* will try to resolve mismatches between procedures and runways due to airport updates and will display a warning in the :doc:`SEARCHPROCS` (:ref:`procedure-warning`).
+  Update an
-- *Little Navmap* ignores any mismatches between procedures and runways due to airport updates and will not display a warning.
-Update an airport using payware or freeware scenery if you find that an approach or departure procedure does not start at a runway end of an airport.
+  airport using payware or freeware scenery if you find that an approach or departure procedure does not start at a runway end of an airport.